scottvieira/Documentation/source/terms.md

 ### About the CORAL Terms Tool

 An add-on to CORAL Licensing, the Terms Tool enables key stakeholders such as interlibrary loan staff to view the license terms without needing direct access to CORAL Licensing.
 The tool allows authorized users to retrieve license terms for a specific resource based on an ISSN or ISBN query.
-In addition to CORAL Licensing, the Terms Tool requires the installing site to have either the SFX, Serials Solutions, or EBSCO openURL resolver (or alternatively any openURL resolver with an API).
-The Terms Tool queries the openURL resolver for a specific ISSN or ISBN, retrieves the list of available providers for that ISSN/ISBN, and then queries CORAL Licensing for the license terms for each provider.
-It is a multi-step process but it all takes place behind the scenes and results in a seamless easy to use process for the user.
+In addition to CORAL Licensing, the Terms Tool requires the installing site to have either the SFX, Ex Libris, formerly Serials Solutions, or EBSCO link resolver (or alternatively any link resolver with an API).
+The Terms Tool queries the link resolver for a specific ISSN or ISBN, retrieves the list of available providers for that ISSN/ISBN, and then queries CORAL Licensing for the license terms for each provider.
+It is a multi-step process that takes place behind the scenes and results in a seamless easy to use process for the user.

 *Please note that screenshots and text in this document are just examples and do not necessarily reflect terms for a particular resource.*